All Saints, Chalgrave

 One of the first things you notice about All Saints from the outside is the eye-catching west tower, made with a chequerboard pattern of light and dark stone.
 In 1888 a storm caused the original tower to collapse through the nave roof.
 The church was restored in 1931 but the tower was truncated to create the rather oddly proportioned structure we see today.

 The church was in the news recently when thieves stole lead from both side aisle roofs.
-It took 18 months of fundraising to gather enough funds to restore this historic buildings.
+It took 18 months of fundraising to gather enough funds to restore this historic building.
 Perhaps the theft accounts for the fact that on our last visit we found the church locked, with no indication of who to contact for keys.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.